SFTtech/sftdyn/README.md

 Make sure you enter your server's domain name for *Common Name*.

-Add clients to the conf file like this:

-    clients["mysupersecretupdatekey"]="test.dyn.sft.mx"

 For more info on options, see `sftdyn --help` or `sftdyn/args.py`.
+All command-line arguments can also be written into the conf file as key/value pairs.
+The conf file overwrites command-line options.

-sftdyn _should_ run under the same user as your DNS server, or it won't be able to communicate with it.
+sftdyn _should_ run under the same user as your DNS server, or it _might_ not be able to communicate with it.

 #### Client
 Just set up a cronjob that talks to sftdyn every few minutes: